 - Nipple that looks like it has been pushed in

 - Red or scaling skin on your nipple or breast

-- Swollen lymph nodes under your arm
+- Swollen lymph nodes under your arm or near your collarbone

 How is breast cancer diagnosed?